• Skip to primary navigation

 cookie dough in a bowl of powdered sugar

-Place at least 2”/5cm apart on prepared baking sheets and repeat with the remaining dough.
+Place at least 2”/5cm apart on prepared parchment paper on baking sheets and repeat with the remaining dough.

 unbaked Vegan Amaretti Cookies on a baking sheet